Duncan3142/mono/README.md

 ## License

-Distributed under the MIT License.
+Distributed under the AGPL License.
 See [LICENSE.txt](./LICENSE.txt) for more information.

 <p align="right">(<a href="#top">back to top</a>)</p>